chrispangg/dream-journey/README.md

 ---

-To run the application locally, you are required to have an account with two service providers:
+To run the application locally, you are required to have an account with three service providers:

 - Auth0
 - Mapbox